Canvas FAQs for SWOSU University Faculty

 I have a student with an Incomplete grade who needs access to my course.

 If you anticipate that a student will need to access your course after a semester ends, you must adjust the course's start/end dates before the semester is over.
-About a week after the semester ends, Canvas will automatically "conclude" your course for you, changing it to what is called "concluded" or "read-only" status unless you've changed the course's dates yourself beforehand.
-To adjust the course's dates, click on the Settings button, then the Course Details tab.
-Edit Course Details.
+About a week after the semester ends, Canvas will automatically "conclude" your course for you, changing it to what is called "concluded" or "read-only" status unless you have changed the course's dates yourself beforehand.
+To adjust the course's dates, click on the Settings button, then the sections tab.
+Edit sections.
 Be sure that the start date is today or a previous date, and make sure that the course's end date is far enough in the future to give your student enough time to complete the course.
 Check the box next to "Users can only participate in the course between these dates."
-Click the blue button marked "Update Course Details."
+Click the blue button marked "Update Sections."

 Oops, I published my course--how I can hide it again from students?